 Bobby Brown, a guest from Scottish amateur club Queen's Park, who went on to become manager of Scotland.

-On 22nd February 1945 the Plymouth Argyle AGM took place, chaired by Sir Clifford Tozer, who announced that the club had applied to play in the Western League Cup, a competition that was known by various names, including the League West Cup, the League Cup West, the West Regional Cup and the Western Section Cup.
-It was a competition devised two years before, played in the final two months of the season and based on a league format with the top two teams playing for the cup.
-The other clubs involved, from the South West and South Wales, were Aberaman, Bath City, Bristol City, Lovells Athletic and Swansea Town, who were all played twice except for Bristol City.
+On 22nd February 1945 the Plymouth Argyle AGM took place, chaired by Sir Clifford Tozer, who announced that the club had applied to play in the Football League West Cup, a competition that was known in the newspapers by various names, including the Western League Cup, the League West Cup, the League Cup West, the West Regional Cup and the Western Section Cup.
+The competition was devised two years before, played in the final two months of the season and based on a league format with the top two teams playing for the cup.
+The other clubs involved, from the South West and South Wales, were Aberaman Athletic, Bath City, Bristol City, Lovell's Athletic and Swansea Town, who were all played twice except for Bristol City.
+Cardiff City were also involved, but Argyle's two games against them were never played.
 The competition proved to be much more challenging; Argyle were defeated 5-1 and 3-1 in their matches against Bath City - the eventual winners - who included Blackpool and England inside-left Stan Mortensen in their side.
-Overall, they played nine games in the League West Cup, winning four, losing four and drawing one.
+Overall, the Pilgrims played nine games in the Football League West Cup, winning four, losing four and drawing one.
 Ron Brown was top scorer with six goals.
 The line-up against Lovell's Athletic on April 28th was typical for this competition, a selection from: Bobby Brown, Roberts (another goalkeeper), George Silk, Jimmy Rae, Sid Rundle, Bill Adams, Bill Whittaker, Avery (possibly Fred, who played for Torquay in the early 30s), Jackie Smith, Ron Brown, James Prescott, Ambrose Came, Alfred Loft, Luke Tinkler, Bill Smith and Dave Thomas.
 In this and many other games that season, Queen's Park and Scottish international Bobby Brown guested in goal.
 Brown went on to become a (Glasgow) Rangers legend and later the Scotland national side’s first full-time manager.